paladin-t/crft/docs/manual.md

 * **static** `Default`: composited by `AskParam.InstantiatedOnly`, `AskParam.OperableOnly` and `AskParam.Multiple`

 **Class `Sandbox`**

+This class controls the behaviour of the main scene itself.

 * **static** `operable`: gets whether the sandbox is operable
 * **static** `operable = (value)`: sets whether the sandbox is operable